-Apply and extend previous understandings of operations with fractions.

-- 1. Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram. - a.
-Describe situations in which opposite quantities combine to make 0. - b.
-Understand p + q as the number located a distance |q| from p, in the positive or negative direction depending on whether q is positive or negative.
+- A. Apply and extend previous understandings of operations with fractions to add, subtract, multiply, and divide rational numbers - 1.
+Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram. - a.
+Describe situations in which opposite quantities combine to make 0.
+For example, in the first round of a game, Maria scored 20 points.
+In the second round of the same game, she lost 20 points.
+What is her score at the end of the second round? - b.
+Understand p+q as the number located a distance |q| from p, in the positive or negative direction depending on whether q is positive or negative.
 Show that a number and its opposite have a sum of 0 (are additive inverses).
-Interpret sums of rational numbers by describing real- world contexts. - c.
+Interpret sums of rational numbers by describing real-world contexts. - c.
 Understand subtraction of rational numbers as adding the additive inverse, p q = p + (-q).
 Show that the distance between two rational numbers on the number line is the absolute value of their difference, and apply this principle in real-world contexts. - d.
 Apply properties of operations as strategies to add and subtract rational numbers. - 2.
 Apply and extend previous understandings of multiplication and division and of fractions to multiply and divide rational numbers. - a.
-Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as (-1)(-1) = 1 and the rules for multiplying signed numbers.
-Interpret products of rational numbers by describing real-world contexts. - b.
+Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as (-1) (-1) = 1 and the rules for multiplying signed numbers.
+Interpret products of rational numbers by describing real-world contexts.

+- b.
 Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and q are integers, then -(p/q) = (-p)/q = p/(-q).
+If q and q are integers, then -(p/q) = (-p)/q = p/(-q).
 Interpret quotients of rational numbers by describing real-world contexts. - c.
-Apply properties of operations as strategies to multiply and divide rational numbers. d.
+Apply properties of operations as strategies to multiply and divide rational numbers. - d.
 Convert a rational number to a decimal using long division; know that the decimal form of a rational number terminates in 0s or eventually repeats. - 3.
-Solve real-world and mathematical problems involving the four operations with rational numbers (extend to complex fractions).
+Solve real-world and mathematical problems involving the four operations with rational numbers.
+(Clarification: Computations with rational numbers extend the rules for manipulating fractions to complex fractions.)